dingherself/dingherself.github.io/teaching/syllabus-language.md

 It’s therefore important that we *respect*, *support* and *care for* one another throughout the course.
 Please always feel free to talk to me if you anticipate certain topics will be especially difficult for you, or if you think the way they get discussed in the class is disrespectful or otherwise problematic.

-### How to Respect, Support and Care for One Another
+### How to Respect, Support, and Care for One Another

 Here are some concrete examples of how you can respect, support and care for your classmates and instructor: